Kathleen McMahon, MA, LPC

 I bring a blend of clinical skill, lived experience, and deep attunement to the parts of you that may have been overlooked, shamed, or silenced.
 Clients often tell me they feel genuinely seen, sometimes for the first time, in our work together.

 I offer a warm, collaborative approach rooted in this lived experience, somatic awareness, and parts work.
-My style is affirming, trauma-informed, and supportive for folks who are neurodivergent, queer, kinky, polyamorous/ethically non-monogamous (ENM), or healing from attachment wounds, C-PTSD, chronic people-pleasing patterns, and perfectionism.
+My style is affirming, trauma-informed, and integrative for people who feel “othered,” constrained by roles or expectations, or are exploring how to reconnect with their authentic needs, identities, and boundaries.
+This includes clients navigating neurodivergence, queer identities, consensual non-monogamy (ENM), kink, attachment wounds, complex trauma (C-PTSD), chronic people-pleasing, perfectionism, and relational stress.

 I’m not afraid to sit with what’s hard, slow down with what’s tender, or bring curiosity to what’s stuck.